-Lucy is a competition/antitrust lawyer with extensive experience advising domestic and international clients.
+Lucy has extensive experience advising domestic and

-Lucy has advised on:
+Lucy has an

 - Z Energy on its acquisition of Chevron New Zealand's downstream business (including its Caltex service station network)

-- Commerce Commission investigations of cartel and other anti-competitive conduct, and consumer protection issues, including advising Bayleys on the Commission's recent real estate cartel investigation, and
+on Commerce Commission investigations of cartel and other anti-competitive conduct, and consumer protection issues, including advising Bayleys on the Commission's recent real estate cartel investigation, and

-- a variety of offshore and New Zealand clients on their everyday competition and consumer protection law issues.
+a variety of offshore and New Zealand clients on their everyday competition and consumer protection law issues.